The Special Decontamination Areas and the Intensive Contamination Survey Areas

 On the other hand, in the ICSA, each municipality has been mainly responsible for the decontamination activities, which are well familiar with local circumstances, with financial and technical supports of the national government.

-By the way, the Tokyo Electric Power Company, the operator of the Fukushima Daiichi Nuclear Power Plant, had not become a main practitioner of the decontamination activities.
+By the way, the Tokyo Electric Power Company, the operator of the FDNPS, had not become a main implementer of the decontamination activities.

-In the following parts more detail information on each area is covered.
+In the following parts more detail information about each area is covered.

 The Special Decontamination Areas

-As aforementioned the SDA are located in the vicinity of the Fukushima Daiichi Nuclear Power Plant, and 11 municipalities (i.e. Okuma Town, Futaba Town, Namie Town, Tomioka Town, Naraha Town, Kawauchi Village, Tamura City, Minamisoma City, Iitate Village and Kawamata Town) had been designated as the SDA for a long time.
+As aforementioned, the SDA are located in the vicinity of the FDNPS, and 11 municipalities (i.e. Okuma Town, Futaba Town, Namie Town, Tomioka Town, Naraha Town, Kawauchi Village, Tamura City, Minamisoma City, Iitate Village and Kawamata Town) had been designated as the SDA for a long time.

-Please visit this article for detail of decontamination procedures.
+Please visit this article for the detail of decontamination procedures.

-Full-scale decontamination activities were completed by the end of March 2017, other than the DRZ, and currently necessary monitoring and follow-up decontamination activities are being carried out.
+Full-scale decontamination activities were completed by the end of March 2017, other than the RA, and currently necessary monitoring and follow-up decontamination activities have been carried out.

-In addition, simultaneously, in the DRZ, the SRRBA are under construction, and all evacuation orders of the SRRBA have been lifted by May 2023.
+In addition, simultaneously, in the RA, the SRRBA were constructed, and all evacuation orders of the SRRBA had been lifted by November 2023.

 The Intensive Contamination Survey Areas

-The ICSA is located in the distance from the Fukushima Daiichi Nuclear Power Plant, compared with the SDA and it spreads from Iwate Prefecture in Tohoku Area, to Saitama and Chiba Prefecture in Kanto Area.
+The ICSA is located in the distance from the FDNPS compared with the SDA, and it spreads from Iwate Prefecture in the Tohoku Area, to Saitama and Chiba Prefecture in the Kanto Area.

 Basically each municipality is designated as the ICSA for its whole municipality, but regarding Tamura City, Kawamata Town, Kawauchi Village and Minamisoma City, they all consist of both the SDA and the ICSA (Designation of Tamura City was lifted in March 2022).